Tex-Mex Breakfast Haystacks

 - Squeeze hash brown potatoes dry with paper towel to remove excess liquid.
 In a large bowl, combine potatoes, bread crumbs, cheese, salt and remaining Tex-Mex seasoning.

 - On an electric griddle, heat 3 tablespoons oil over medium-high heat.
 Drop potato mixture by 2/3 cupfuls into oil; press to flatten slightly.
-Fry, adding oil as needed, until crips and golden brown, 5-7 minutes.
+Fry, adding oil as needed, until crisp and golden brown, 5-7 minutes.
 Drain on paper towels; keep warm.

 - On same griddle, heat remaining oil over medium heat.
 Break eggs, one at a time, onto griddle.
 Reduce heat; cook until whites are set and yolks have begun to thicken.
 Flip eggs if desired; cook to desired doneness.